Filling in the Gaps

 The issue has been central to Carmi Bee, a principal of RKTB Architects and a 1967 Cooper Union graduate who served as an alumni trustee on Cooper’s Board of Trustees from 2002 to 2006 and as CU Alumni Council president from 2007 to 2009.
 This past January, he told the Architect’s Newspaper that he hopes the Biden Administration will address the housing crisis in thoughtful, holistic ways since “people need more than shelter—they need healthy, permanent homes in thriving communities.”
 In August 2020, he published an article in ArchNewsNow arguing that architects have a responsibility to plan for maximum health and safety for their clients, a mandate made urgent by the pandemic.
 His essay draws apt parallels between architectural responses to early 20th century concerns about fire and disease and today’s rising sea levels, future epidemics, and how to design for those eventualities.
-In the piece, he describes a potential solution to some of New York’s housing woes in the form of infill housing, Infill Housing Prototype© at sites across Brooklyn on lots zoned as R-6, which can hold small, multifamily apartment buildings 20–25 feet wide.
+In the piece, he describes a potential solution to some of New York’s housing woes in the form of infill housing, new structures in spaces where there's either an empty lot or a derelict building.
+The term implies a building of approximately the same height and width of adjacent buildings that will not contradict the architectural character of the neighborhood.
+RKTB has built its own Infill Housing Prototype© at sites across Brooklyn on lots zoned as R-6, which can hold small, multifamily apartment buildings 20–25 feet wide.
 The form could be one tool for addressing New York’s ever-pressing housing crisis—one clearly exacerbated in 2020—as a strategy for filling voids in a neighborhood—replacing “what I call missing teeth,” he says.
 Ideally two adjacent lots could be used to create an eight-unit building.

 The prototype is purposely simple: four- to five-story buildings with a floor plate of 2,500 square feet of usable space, no elevator, flexible apartment plans, and a well-lit glazed central stairwell visible from the street.
 The aim is to keep costs down and provide solidly built spaces that can be modified for different uses.
 The stairwell also gives residents greater security and less opportunity to be in close quarters with neighbors as happens in elevators.
 “The problem with walkways,” Bee says, “is that they’re often hidden away, and dark and depressing,” and frequently unsafe.
 “That was a very important factor” in the building design, Bee says, because essential to the prototype is its promotion of community safety.
 The first-floor apartments of the buildings are accessible.